Tortum Waterfall

 The Tortum Waterfall is the tallest waterfall in Turkey.
 Since the completion of the Tortum Dam and Hydroelectric Plant in 1960, water is drawn from Tortum Lake through channels and tunnels, and allowed to rush down into the turbines.
 The waterfall is fed only from the surplus water and thus now functions only for a very short period during the months of May and June when the water level of the lake is exceptionally high.
 During the other months the bed of the waterfall is almost dry.
-The lake and waterfall are located in the Tortum district, 100 km north of Erzurum in Eastern Anatolia Region.
+The lake and waterfall are located in the Tortum district, 100 km north of Erzurum in Eastern Anatolia region.

 Tortum Lake

 The lake, 8 km long and 1 km wide, was formed as the result of a landslide, which blocked the valley though which the Tortum River flowed.
 At the same time, the water sought a new outlet over a fault with a drop of 48 m.
 The hollow left in the Kemerlidağ slope on the left of the valley by the fall of rock is still clearly visible.
 Tortum Lake is surrounded by limestone marls of the Cretaceous period.
 Earth pillars can be seen on the eastern shores of the lake.
 The view of the lake from the steep slopes along the edge is scenic.
 The maximum depth of the lake is 100 m.
 The lake lies about 1,000 m above sea level.

-Some geologists claim that this landslide is a very old one.
+Some geologists claim that the landslide that created the lake is a very old one.
 These experts, among whom are to be counted a number of foreign geologists, believe that the landslide took place at the end of the Quaternary period.
-Other opinions state that the landslide is comparatively recent and occurred only a few centuries ago.
+Other opinions state that the landslide is comparatively recent, occurring only a few centuries ago.